Albert0i/DAO/reflux.md

 #### I. Introduction
-I want to update a table in Oracle.
-But I am reluctant to let things pass by soothingly and smoothly.
-The SQL statement is placed on a buffer and shipped to AS/400.
-On arrivial it is executed thereupon, this process is called `reflux`.
-A third party tool takes charge and moves the afftected data back to Oracle, this process is called `flux`.
-That's it.
+I have a pending change on Oracle.
+Overwhelming by extreme mental fatigue and yet...
+I am quite reluctant to let things happened so placidly.
+I manage to write down the SQL statement, seal in an envelope and have it shipped to AS/400 not without much effort.
+Upon arrivial, the envelope is opened and SQL is executed thereupon, a stamp is secretly made to remark, either 'true' or 'falied'.
+This process is called `reflux`.
+A third party agent takes charge in transporting the affected data back to Oracle, as you may guess, this process is called `flux`.

-If you ask me what's the point?
+You will ask me what's the point?
 It's fun, is it not?

 #### II.
 The employee table